ADVISORI Logo

 👥 Usage Metrics

-• Adoption Rate: Percentage of administrators actively using PAM
+• Adoption rate: percentage of administrators actively using PAM

-• Number of Just-in-Time access requests and their approval rates
+• Number of just-in-time access requests and their approval rates

 • Distribution of privileged sessions by time of day, duration, and purpose

-• Ratio between routine and emergency access
+• Ratio of routine to emergency access requests

 💹 Business KPIs